 The 2020 Plan provides for the grant of incentive stock options, nonqualified stock options or other awards including stock appreciation rights, restricted stock awards and restricted stock units to the Company's employees, officers, directors, advisors and consultants.
+As of March 31, 2024, the 2020 Plan had 4,562,694 shares of common stock available for future issuance.

 In 2022, the board of directors adopted the 2022 Inducement Plan ("Inducement Plan"), under which the Company may grant nonqualified stock options or other awards including stock appreciation rights and restricted stock awards.
+As of March 31, 2024, 700,000 shares of common stock were available for issuance.